glensc/nagios-plugin-check_raid/CONTRIBUTING.md

     some output here...
     ```

-Alternatively post outputs to some pastebin service, or [gist](https://gists.github.com)
+Alternatively post outputs to some pastebin service, or [gist](https://gists.github.com).
+I recommend using [sprunge](http://sprunge.us/) due it's simple command line usage.

+It is very important that you **do provide** the command output, I can not support your usecase otherwise.

 ## Pull requests